tylerhgv/chess-search/README.md

 <h3> Search by Opening Moves </h3>

 - **How results are ranked:**
-  - The goal of the algorithm is to receive only games that match the exact valid move sequences.
+  - The goal of the algorithm is to retrieve only games that match the exact valid move sequences.
   - Due to the strict matching, the only ranking priority is: game with more matching plies > game with fewer matching plies.

 - **How queries are processed:**